Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 - Eurex listed derivatives (ETD)
     - [uploaded in a simplified CSV format](#upload-etd-portfolio)
     - or [entered directly in the GUI](#enter-etd-portfolio)
-- OTC IRS trades accepted by Eurex OTC except FX swaps and inflation swaps uploaded
+- OTC IRS trades accepted by Eurex OTC except FX swaps uploaded
     - [in CSV format known from Margin Calculator](#upload-otc-portfolio)
     - in the format of Eurex Clearing member full inventory reports (CB202/CB207)